What are the Medicare Extra Help resource and income limits?

 To qualify for Extra Help, you must meet Medicare’s resource and income eligibility requirements:

-- Medicare Extra Help Resource Limits in 2017 must be limited to $13,820 for an individual or $27,600 for a married couple living together; these include $1,500 per person allocated for burial expenses, if the beneficiary has notified the Social Security Administration that he or she expects to use some of his or her resources for burial expenses.
-Resources include the value of the things you own, including real estate (other than your primary residence), bank accounts, CDs, stocks, bonds, mutual funds, Individual Retirement Accounts (IRAs).
+- Medicare Extra Help Resource Limits in 2018 must be limited to $14,100 for an individual or $28,150 for a married couple living together; these include $1,500 per person allocated for burial expenses, if the beneficiary has notified the Social Security Administration that he or she expects to use some of his or her resources for burial expenses.
+Resources include the value of the things you own, including real estate (other than your primary residence), bank accounts, CDs, stocks, bonds, mutual funds, and Individual Retirement Accounts (IRAs).
 For eligibility purposes, Medicare does not include your primary residence, personal possessions, vehicle(s), jewelry, home furnishings, or life insurance policies as resources.

-- Medicare Extra Help Income limits in 2017 must be limited to $18,090 for an individual or $24,360 for a married couple living together.
+- Medicare Extra Help Income Limits in 2018 must be limited to $18,210 for an individual or $24,690 for a married couple living together.
 You may still be able to get partial Extra Help even if your annual income is higher, if:

 - You or your spouse support other family members living in the same household, or